 The Art Contest is specifically for children grades 1-6.
 Winners were selected based on age range and received a Kindle Fire tablet.
-The theme for 2021 was “The Wisdom of a Military Child.”
+The theme for 2023 was “The Winds of Change.”

 Children grades 1-12 are encouraged to participate in the Essay Contest.
 Winners were selected based on age ranges, and received a Kindle Fire tablet.
-The theme for 2021 was “The Wisdom of a Military Child.”
+The theme for 2023 was “The Winds of Change.”

 The Art and Essay contest is open to children of currently serving military (active duty, National Guard, or reserves) and retired service members (with 20+ years of service).